This post may contain Affiliate Links. Read my full disclosure for more info

 - FabricGrip (pink) – Use to cut most fabrics with Rotary Blade or Bonded-Fabric Blade

-If you are cutting larger projects, Cricut also has 12×24 mats in each grip.
+If you are cutting larger projects, Cricut also has these 12×24 mats in each grip.

-The Cricut pens are an amazing accessory for your Cricut Machine!
-If you are like me and have messy handwriting, the cricut pen feature is great for addressing cards and letters.
-And saves a lot of time if you have a lot of cards to send out.
+These Cricut pens are an amazing accessory for your Cricut Machine!
+If you are like me and have messy handwriting, the Cricut pen feature is great for addressing cards and letters.

 Vinyl, Cardstock & Other Materials to Cut

-Depending on whether you have the Cricut Explore Air 2 or the Cricut Maker, you can cut from 100 – 300 different types of materials!
+Depending on whether you have the Cricut Explore or the Cricut Maker, you can cut from 100 – 300 different types of materials!
 Typically, you will probably pick up your materials as you need them.
-But, it’s a good idea to have cardstock and different types of vinyl on hand.
-To learn more about the different types of vinyls and how to use them, I recommend reading my post on the best types of vinyl for your Cricut machine.